Back to Home

 Fiqhi Implementation

-Serves the rigid limb clearance required by the Maliki school, guaranteeing the entire physical disk of the sun has declined from the Zenith before Dhuhr operates.
+Serves the rigorous limb clearance fundamentally required by the Mālikī school, guaranteeing the entire physical body of the sun has horizontally traversed the meridian line before Dhuhr is permitted.

 Astronomical Reality